nspilman/natespilmandotcom/blog/2024-01-18-audio-in-markdown.md

 ```

-In honor of the late Nicholas Hazel, who commissioned this song for the intro to [his podcast series](https://www.youtube.com/watch?v=BpRVdXdUq98).
+I share this in honor of the late Nicholas Hazel, who commissioned this song from me for the intro to [his podcast series](https://www.youtube.com/watch?v=BpRVdXdUq98).
+There was one episode, but I'm still forever honored.
+He was a fellow Software engineer, a kind and creative thinker.
 I think he'd be honored to know it was my "hello world" here.

 [Tech Debt theme](https://d3qxyro07qwbpl.cloudfront.net/stream/output.m3u8)